marcin-filipiak/esp32_camsender/README.md

 ## CONFIGURATION

-This project using <a href="https://github.com/marcin-filipiak/DeviceConfigJSON" target="_blank">DeviceConfigJSON</a> library, you need download this from Arduino Library, and you can use <a href="https://github.com/marcin-filipiak/IoT_Configurator">IoT Configurator</a> (Android app) to config this device.
+This project using <a href="https://github.com/marcin-filipiak/DeviceConfigJSON" target="_blank">DeviceConfigJSON</a> library, you need download this from Arduino Library before compile.
+It let you use <a href="https://github.com/marcin-filipiak/IoT_Configurator">IoT Configurator</a> (Android app) to config this device.